Disclaimer

 1. Regulatory expectations

-Understanding and complying to the regulatory guidance is not an easy task.
-While the regulatory affairs department is the one leading the dialogue and ensuring the compliance, pharmacovigilance is the one who is implementing and ensuring we have documented evidence to showcase our compliance to regulatory authorities.
+Understanding and complying with the regulatory guidance is not an easy task.
+While the regulatory affairs department is the one leading the dialogue and ensuring compliance, pharmacovigilance is the one who is implementing and ensuring we have documented evidence to showcase our compliance to regulatory authorities.

 Markets the drug is being marketed are covered by that country's pharmacovigilance regulation from national health authorities.
-Although at high level the PV requirements remains consistent they are changing, evolving and differing at country level This needs to be showcase on how we meet those specific country requirements.
+Although at a high level the PV requirements remain consistent, they are changing, evolving and differing at the country level.
+This needs to showcase how we meet those specific country requirements.

-Having a core data available that can be presented regarding the most complex health authorities requirements and how PV meet them with ongoing addition of examples on changes adapted to meet this HA compliance will make it easy for non-PV leadership to also understand importance.
-E.G. Instead of showcasing we met FDA requirements, add and example that FDA requirements and give example on them how they were met and what was the outcome.
+Having a core data available that can be presented regarding the most complex health authorities' requirements and how PV meet them with ongoing addition of examples on changes adapted to meet this HA compliance will make it easy for non-PV leadership to also understand the importance.
+E.G. Instead of showcasing we met FDA requirements, add an example of FDA requirements and give an example of how they were met and what the outcome.

 2. All is well until its not /Inspections

-Build and maintain a database on pharmacovigilance inspections done by various regulatory inspections in terms of name of health authority, type of inspection, duration, inspectors, findings and category of each finding, outcome of inspection, what were corrective and preventive actions implemented.
-Talk about the outcome especially positive how it saved money in terms of not having non compliance.
+Build and maintain a database on pharmacovigilance inspections done by various regulatory authorities in terms of the name of the health authority, type of inspection, duration, inspectors, findings, category of each finding, outcome of inspection, and what corrective and preventive actions were implemented.
+Talk about the outcome, especially the positive, how it saved money in terms of not having non-compliance.

 3. Outsourcing vs inhouse

-The age old dilemma of having a pharmacovigilance department in pharma company or to outsource the PV to CRO/KPO/BPO (Vendors).
+The age-old dilemma of having a pharmacovigilance department in a pharma company or outsourcing the PV to CRO/KPO/BPO (Vendors).
 Both has its own merits.
 Clear, Definite and Ongoing continuous evolving PHARMA-Vendor model of partnership serves as the best solution.
-For a pharma company a due diligence on Vendor is must i.e. are the process set, is it working model, what would be cost of implementation, how much oversight will be needed.
-Ultimately having an actionable plan that can be referenced in terms of the business value the vendor is bringing is must.
+For a pharma company, due diligence on the vendor is a must i.e. are the processes set, is it a working model, what would be the cost of implementation, how much oversight will be needed.
+Ultimately, having an actionable plan that can be referenced in terms of the business value the vendor is bringing is a must.

 4. Data points that can be used

-The tricky data points that are difficult to put in coherent and relatable manner are what this means for business and patients.
-For this we need to build stories, if a signal is validated how was it addressed and how it helps patients, if there was a health authority request how was it managed.
-If there was non required ask by health authority and we could say no and it was accepted e.g. conducting a phase IV study, how much money was saved etc.
+The tricky data points that are difficult to put in a coherent and relatable manner are what this means for business and patients.
+For this, we need to build stories, if a signal is validated, how was it addressed, and how it helps patients, if there was a health authority request, how was it managed.
+If there was no requirement asked by the health authority and we could say no, and it was accepted, e.g. conducting a phase IV study, how much money was saved, etc.?

 Written by:

 Connect with me Via comments below.
-(I do not respond to Facebook/Instagram messages)
+(I do not respond to Facebook messages)

 Support the cause of better rural education with me: ThinkSharp Foundation http://thinksharpfoundation.org/#home